AOSC-Dev/translations/WineHQ/README.md

 so we suggest translators to do it the hard way, i.e. read the guide and try to follow it, instead of writing a crawler to crawl all those error messages from MSDN (technically easy when you are feeling lucky).
-Using Microsoft's UI Strings for MSDN Suscribers is definitely wrong, since it's part of the source code.
+Using Microsoft's UI Strings for MSDN Subscribers is definitely wrong, since it's part of the source code.